 How to contact your Congressional Representative (it's quick and easy!)

 You can help by contacting your Representative in Congress and asking them to support the STURDY Act, HR 2211 and your Senators to ask them to support S 1902, the Senate version of the STURDY Act.
 Share Meghan's story, your own tip-over story, or just that you want Congress to take action to protect children from tip-over injuries and deaths.

 It's easy to do if you've never done it before.
 Phone calls and in person meeting requests work best.
 Emails are okay, but they get thousands every week and it can take many weeks before they are even read and addressed.
-You can find your representative and how to contact them here.
+You can find your representative and senator(s) and how to contact them here.
 Once you know who they are, you can go to their individual Websites.
 We recommend you call their D.C. office since that's where all legislative requests end up getting forwarded to.

 When you call:

-- Ask the aide that answers the phone that you want your rep to co-sponsor the STURDY ACT, HR 2211 or your senator to co-sponsor or support the STURDY Act S 1902, and tell them why it's important to you (share a story of a friend, relative, or Meghan's story if you don't have a personal connection to a tip-over (read the info on the STURDY Act fact sheet).
+- Ask the aide that answers the phone that you want your representative to co-sponsor the STURDY ACT, HR 2211 or your senator to co-sponsor or support the STURDY Act S 1902, and tell them why it's important to you (share a story of a friend, relative, or Meghan's story if you don't have a personal connection to a tip-over (read the info on the STURDY Act fact sheet).
 Provide your contact information in case they want to talk to you more about it!

 - Refer to the Press release of 5/6/19 (above) that they received the same day.